 - Blue or pale skin

-The first step in treating alcoholism is to allow the body to rid itself of all toxic substances.
+The first step in treating alcohol addiction is to allow the body to rid itself of all toxic substances.
 Because detoxing from alcohol can pose both serious physical and mental health risks, detoxing at home is extremely dangerous and often deadly.
 To ensure safety, it is important that individuals detox under the supervision of a healthcare professional.
-Doctors can monitor for physical and mental withdrawal symptoms and help make you as comfortable as possible.
-In some cases, doctors may prescribe medicines to make the detoxification process safer and easier.
+Then, doctors can monitor for physical and mental withdrawal symptoms and help make you as comfortable as possible.
+In some cases, doctors may supplement traditional therapies with Medication-Assisted Treatment (MAT) and prescribe FDA-approved medicines to make the detoxification process safer and easier.
+Alcohol withdrawal symptoms may include:

 - Involuntary movements

-While detoxing from alcohol is important, it primarily focuses on the physical impact that addiction has had on the body.
-Addressing the substance’s psychological impact is just as important, and individuals should therefore seek addiction counseling and recovery support through inpatient (residential) programs or outpatient programs.
+Detoxing from alcohol is only one piece of the puzzle and focuses on the physical impact that addiction had on the body.
+Addressing the substance’s psychological impact is just as important, and individuals should seek addiction counseling and recovery support through inpatient (residential) programs or outpatient programs.